aplteam/APLGit2/README.md

   GetProjectFromPath     Get the path in the workspace from the disk path of a project ]GetDefaultProject      Returns namespace and folder of the current default project, if any
- ]GetTagOfLatestRelease  Returns the tag of the latest release ]GoToGitHub             For a project "Foo/Goo", this opens https://github.com/Foo/Goo ]Init                   Initialises project with Git, including .gitignore & .gitattributes ]IsDirty                Are there any uncommited changes?
+ ]GetTagOfLatestRelease  Returns the tag of the latest release ]Init                   Initialises project with Git, including .gitignore & .gitattributes ]IsDirty                Are there any uncommited changes?
  ]IsGitProject           Returns "yes" or "no" depending on whether there is a ./.git folder